lik1212/GenSE_AMA/README.md

 # GenSE_AMA_PC
-General State Estimation for power systems with the augmented matrix approach
+General State Estimation for power systems with and without the augmented matrix approach